vjayaman/Metrics-CGM-ECC/to_do.md

 * line 919 – pairwise geo and temp distance for top 20 clusters need to calculate the actual physical pairwise distance, then we have to change the distance calculation in step 4
 * heatmap generation - write up in a jupyter notebook / Rmarkdown file - so it's easy for others to verify steps
     * partially done
+* top growth clusters not the same as GZ’s results
+    * potentially fixed? double-check